EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

-\textbf{Working Trajectory Replacement.} The government's control policy often relates to administrative districts, which are easier to handle.
-Therefore, after acquiring mobile phone users' homes and workplaces, we identify the administrative districts in which their workplaces are located and support the telecommuting policy at the administrative district level.
-Given a group of telecommuting districts and a corresponding time range, we first determine the affected users, which means their workplaces are in the target districts.
-Then, we determine each affected user's status in the time range on a day-by-day basis, that is, whether they go to work.
-For the days on which a user goes to work, we replace their trajectory of that day with the home address, which means that they stay at home and work remotely.
-For the days on which the user does not go to work, we do not make any changes.
+\textbf{Telecommuting}.
+To implement telecommuting, first mobile phone users' homes and workplaces are extracted from the raw trajectory.
+After that, the administrative districts of the workplaces are identified to support the policy at the administrative district level.
+Given a group of telecommuting districts and a corresponding time range, users whose workplaces are in the target districts are initially determined.
+Then, each affected user's status in the time range is determined on a day-by-day basis, that is, whether they go to work.
+For the days on which a user goes to work, the trajectory of that day is replaced with the home address (i.e., make a stay at home and work remotely).
+For the days on which the user does not go to work, no changes are made.